RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/An-Introduction-to-Isaac-Sim.md

 Therefore, our took it upon ourself to shed some light on this innovative tool.
 This blog post aims to simplify your journey with Isaac Sim, providing insights and step-by-step guidance to make your experience as enriching as mine was.
 So, let’s dive into the world of advanced simulation with Isaac Sim and explore its vast potentials together!

-"NVIDIA Isaac Sim™ is an extensible robotics simulation platform that gives you a faster, better way to design, test, and train AI-based robots.
-It’s powered by Omniverse™ to deliver scalable, photorealistic, and physically accurate virtual environments for building high-fidelity simulations".
+"NVIDIA Isaac Sim is an extensible robotics simulation platform that gives you a faster, better way to design, test, and train AI-based robots.
+It’s powered by Omniverse to deliver scalable, photorealistic, and physically accurate virtual environments for building high-fidelity simulations".

 ## The 1st look
 NVIDIA's Isaac Sim is a cutting-edge robotics simulation platform designed to streamline the design, testing, and training of AI-based robots.
 Harnessing the power of NVIDIA's Omniverse, it offers scalable, photorealistic, and physically accurate virtual environments.
 This allows for the creation of high-fidelity simulations, significantly enhancing the development process of robotic systems.